How to choose your bivouac shelter: a short guide for the experienced bushcrafter

 - Independent mosquito net for insects

-- Removable floor for insulation/humidity
+- Removable floor for insulation/moisture

-- Bivouac overbag as ultimate protection
+- Bivouac sleeping bag as ultimate protection

 This modular approach allows you to precisely adapt your installation to the conditions encountered, unlike monobloc systems which force you to deploy everything even when it is superfluous.